frob/frob.github.com/_posts/2017-04-23-switching-to-celsius-from-fahrenheit-for-normal-people.md

 TLDR;

-For the vast majority of people who would be switch from Fahrenheit to Celsius, this is what you need to know.
+For the majority of people who will be switching from Fahrenheit to Celsius, this is all you need to know.

 <table>
 <thead>